LivZGit/Applied-AI-ML-Capstone/Part-1/README.md

 **Link:** https://www.kaggle.com/datasets/ehtishamsadiq/uncleaned-laptop-price-dataset

-The dataset contains laptop specifications such as company, RAM, processor, storage, operating system, weight and screen size along with the laptop price.
+The dataset contains laptop specifications such as company, RAM, processor, storage, operating system, weight, and screen size along with the laptop price.

 ### Why this dataset?